hemberg-lab/tigit-paper-figures/README.md

 ## Dataset location

-The datasets can be found in (https://zenodo.org/records/14041419)[this] Zenodo archive
+The processed and raw datasets can be found and downloaded in [Zenodo](https://zenodo.org/records/14041419).

 tigit-full-dataset.rds: contains the full processed dataset ~198645 cells and 25906 genes formatted as a Seurat (v5) object